-Asperger’s differs from autism although according to the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, they are not separate disorders.
+Asperger’s syndrome differs from autism although according to the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), they are not separate disorders.
 Asperger’s is classified as an autism spectrum disorder.
-However, this classification remains a controversial decision, and many experts would argue that there are several distinct differences in the two disorders.
+However, this classification remains a controversial decision, and many experts would argue that there are several distinct differences between the two disorders.

 One of the differences in Asperger’s and autism is when the condition is diagnosed.
 Autism is usually diagnosed when a child is between the ages of two and four.
 Asperger’s may not be diagnosed until a child is well into the teen years or even in adulthood.
 While this remains generally true, there is also a growing body of evidence that women with milder forms of autism may be diagnosed much later in life because the symptoms for girls can differ from those displayed by boys.
 The diagnostic criteria for autism and Asperger’s are also different, with an Asperger’s diagnosis more rooted in social difficulties.

 One of the reasons for the early diagnosis of autism is that the first sign of the condition is often a language delay.
 This is also one of the main and most common differences in autism and Asperger’s.
 Children with Asperger’s do not suffer from a language delay and may appear neurotypical to the casual observer.
 Their language skills may be excellent compared to others their age.
 However, they might also display unusual speech patterns, talk too loudly or have other unusual verbal habits.